ZHHhang/ATOA/README.md

 3. Contains the file exp/train/ATOA_train.sh, which is used to quickly complete the parameter configuration for the ATOA training file train.py and to launch the train.py.
 4. Contains the file exp/train/ATOA_test.sh, which is used to quickly complete the parameter configuration for the ATOA test file test.py and to launch the test.py.
 5. Contains the remaining Python files used in conjunction with `train.py` and `test.py`.
-6. Will soon include dataset files for training.
+6. The upcoming content will include datasets for training and relevant code for higher-dimensional planning problems.

 # Dependencies/Instalation
 Ubuntu+Cuda+Pytorch